snej55/snej55/README.md

 # Hello
 I am *Snej55*

 I do coding stuff

-I do mainly python, but I also some c & c++. 🐍
+I do mainly python, but also some c & c++. 🐍